cosmos/cosmos-sdk/x/slashing/spec/05_hooks.md

 The following hooks impact the slashing state:

-+ `AfterValidatorBonded` - creates a `ValidatorSigningInfo` as described in the following section
++ `AfterValidatorBonded` creates a `ValidatorSigningInfo` instance as described in the following section.
-+ `AfterValidatorCreated` - registers validator's consensus key
++ `AfterValidatorCreated` stores a validator's consensus key.
-+ `AfterValidatorRemoved` - removes validator's consensus key
++ `AfterValidatorRemoved` removes a validator's consensus key.

 ## Validator Bonded